nschonni/cordova-docs/articles/tips-and-workarounds/general/tips-and-workarounds-general-readme.md

 >**Note**: For more detailed instructions to troubleshoot Android deployment issues, see [Android](tips-and-workarounds-android-readme.md).
 For iOS, see the troubleshooting tips in the [iOS setup guide](../getting-started/ios-guide.md).

 1. If you are running on a device, make sure that your device is enabled for development.
-Instructions to do this are specific to each platform.
+Instructions to do this are different for each platform.
     * For Android, see [Run your app on Android](../develop-apps/run-app-apache.md).
-    * For iOS, see [Run your app on iOS](../getting-started/ios-guide.md). (iOS devices need a provisioning profile.)
+    * For iOS, see [iOS guide](../getting-started/ios-guide.md). (iOS devices need a provisioning profile.)
     * For Windows, see [Run your app on Windows](../develop-apps/run-app-windows.md).
 2. If you are running on a device and the app is already installed, uninstall the app and try again.
-3. Delete the platforms folder from the project and try again (commands like `cordova platforms remove android` do the same thing).
+3. Delete the platforms/*platform* folder and the plugins folder from the project and try again (commands like `cordova platforms remove android` also remove the platform).
+4. Check your Visual Studio notifications to see if you need any updates to Visual Studio or to Visual Studio Tools for Apache Cordova.
+Install any updates.
-4. Create an empty project using the Blank App template (you can find it under **JavaScript**, **Apache Cordova Apps** when creating a new project) and see if you get the same error when you build.
+5. Create an empty project using the Blank App template (you can find it under **JavaScript**, **Apache Cordova Apps** when creating a new project) and see if you get the same error when you build.
     If the Blank App template runs fine, the issue may be specific to your project.
-5. Try to run your app against a different platform and see if that is successful.
+6. Try to run your app against a different platform and see if that is successful.
     If the deployment fails only against some platforms, that will help isolate the issue.
+For example, if the problem is only on Android, see the [Android page](tips-and-workarounds-android-readme.md#deployment).
-    Here are some suggestions for testing against platforms:
+    Here are a few suggested platforms for testing:
     * Try running against Android and select **Ripple - Nexus (Galaxy)**.
     * Try running against **Windows-x64** or **Windows-x86** and select **Local Machine**.
 (First, select the current OS in config.xml, **Windows** tab.)
-6. Check your Visual Studio notifications to see if you need any updates to Visual Studio or to Visual Studio Tools for Apache Cordova.
-Install any updates.
 7. In Visual Studio, run the Dependency Checker by choosing **Tools**, **Options**, **Tools for Apache Cordova**, and selecting **Run Dependency Checker**.
 Investigate any resulting messages.
 If the Dependency Checker doesn't show any issues, try [clearing the cache](https://taco.visualstudio.com/en-us/docs/configure-vs-tools-apache-cordova/#vstac) from the same dialog box.
 8. After you build, check the Output and Error List tabs for information to help isolate the problem.